 Bill is a real estate broker who has been involved in the Maine market for over twenty years.
 Earlier, Bill had a 12-year career as a Deck Officer in the U.S. Merchant Marine.
 He was stationed in Ireland, Scotland, West Africa, Mexico, Canada and the Gulf Coast before moving to Kennebunkport with his wife, Amy, and son, Colin.

 Bill considers it a privilege to live in Maine and is active in community non-profits.
-He founded the Yellow Ribbon Plate Fund that directly benefits Maine National Guard personnel serving overseas and their families in the States.
-He coaches youth sports, and he and his wife are members of the Kennebunk River Club and Goose Rocks Beach Association.
+He and Colin co-founded the “We Support Our Troops” Maine State Automobile License Plate Fund that directly benefits Maine National Guard personnel serving overseas and their families in the States.
+He coaches youth sports, and he and Amy are members of the Kennebunk River Club and Goose Rocks Beach Association.

 There is a lot to learn about Bill, including that he once moved an iceberg and paints.